Windows

 Worklet Details

-What the Splashtop Business Installer does
+What the Splashtop Business 32-bit installer does

 Why deploy Splashtop Business through Automox

-How Splashtop Business installation works
+How Splashtop Business 32-bit installation works

-Splashtop Business installation requirements
+Splashtop Business deployment requirements

 Expected state after Splashtop Business installation